colurw/flight_sim_GNN/readme.md

 avoid the optimisation becoming stuck in local maxima of the fitness manifold.

-When called, both these methods randomise, within a limited range, the size of their effect to be more capable of both fine-tuning and efficient searching, as is necessary during different stages of the training epoch.
+When called, both these methods randomise, within a limited range, the size of their effect - to be more capable of both efficient searching and fine-tuning, as is necessary during different stages of the training epoch.

 ## The Flight Simulator